-Most expats living in Kyrgyzstan settle in either Bishkek, the capital, or Osh, the country’s second largest city.
-Accommodation in Kyrgyzstan is widely available and varied in nature; expats are just as likely to call a small room in a shared family house "home" (common for English teachers) as they are to unwind in a three-room luxury apartment in a new mid-rise building.
+Most expats living in Kyrgyzstan settle in either Bishkek, the capital, or Osh, the country’s second-largest city.
+Accommodation in Kyrgyzstan is widely available and varied in nature – depending on their personal and work circumstances, some expats are just as likely to call a small room in a shared family house 'home' as others are to unwind in a three-room luxury apartment in a new mid-rise building.

 One thing to note when searching for housing is that a place is advertised by the total number of rooms, not just the number of bedrooms.
 Therefore, what is called a studio apartment elsewhere is known as a one-room apartment in Kyrgyzstan, a one-bedroom is called a two-room apartment, etc.

 There should always be some form of security, whether it's a 24-hour security guard or a digital code to enter the building.
-Extra security on top of what is already available is usually unnecessary, although it is never a bad idea to have the landlord change all the locks before a new tenant arrives.
+Extra security on top of what is already available is often unnecessary.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Kyrgyzstan.
 Please contact us if you'd like to contribute.

 Expat Health Insurance